basnijholt/unidep/README.md

 **How it works:**
 - **During development** (e.g., `unidep install` or `pip install -e .`): Uses local paths when they exist
-- **When building wheels**: PyPI alternatives are used to create portable packages
+- **When building wheels**: PyPI alternatives (if specified) are used to create portable packages
-- Fully backwards compatible - existing string format continues to work
+- The standard string format continues to work as always for local dependencies

 > [!TIP]
 > PyPI alternatives ensure your wheels are portable and can be installed anywhere, not just on the build system.